pacharanero/pacharanero.github.io/_posts/2016-09-30-nhs_staff_wifi_-_an_overview.md

 The [TL;DR](https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read) is: **In 2013 about 22% of NHS staff who responded to my survey had access to free WiFi.
 By 2015 this was getting to around 50%.
 These figures are now probably out of date, but they are actually the only data available on Staff WiFi in the NHS!**

 ## 2013
-* Detailed information including the questions used, results, mapping created from the data, and more: [May 2013 National NHS Staff WiFi Survey]({{ site.url }}/may-2013-national-nhs-wifi-survey/)
+* Detailed information including the questions used, results, mapping created from the data, and more: [May 2013 National NHS Staff WiFi Survey](/may-2013-national-nhs-wifi-survey/) sfasfaefa
 * [Discussion about the survey](https://www.networks.nhs.uk/discussion/a-lifeboat-for-nhs-managers/33103965) on NHS Networks

 ## 2014